gruntwork-io/docs/docs/foundations/landing-zone/add-aws-account.md

   To initiate the process, you can use the GitHub Actions workflow in your `infrastructure-live` repo by following the below steps.
 Alternatively, you can choose to manually create the account request file and associated PR by following the steps in the **Account Request File (Manual)** dropdown below.

+  You will be required to fill in the following parameters:

+  - `account_name`: The name of the account in AWS.
+  - `account_email`: The email address to associate with the account.
+  - `organizational_unit_name`: The name of the Organizational Unit(OU) where the new account will be added.
+Ensure this exactly matches an existing OU name in your organization, for example, “Security”.
+  - `aws_region`: The AWS region where the Gruntwork account baselines will be deployed. e.g., `us-east-1`.
+  - `org_name_prefix`: The prefix to use for some resources created by Gruntwork modules.
+For instance, S3 bucket files will be prefixed with this value
+  - `sso_user_first_name`: The first name of the user to create in AWS IAM Identity Center (Successor to AWS Single Sign-On(SSO)).
+  - `sso_user_last_name`: The last name of the user to create in AWS IAM Identity Center.
+  - `sso_user_email`: The email address of the user to create in AWS IAM Identity Center.
+This user will be able to login to the new account using AWS IAM Identity Center.
+  - `account_baseline_modules_version`: The version of the your account baseline modules to use for the new account. e.g., `v0.0.1`
+  - `requested_by`: The GitHub user ID or email address of the entity requesting the new account, for audit purposes.

 <Tabs groupId="request-aws-account">
 <TabItem value="GitHub Action Workflow" label="GitHub Action Workflow" default>